Skip to Content

 Treatment options under clinical evaluation for infants with ALL

-Given the relatively favorable outcome that can be obtained in these patients with chemotherapy regimens used for pediatric ALL, there is no role for the routine use of allogeneic SCT in first remission for adolescents and young adults with ALL.
+Given the relatively favorable outcome that can be obtained in these patients with chemotherapy regimens used for high-risk pediatric ALL, there is no role for the routine use of allogeneic HSCT for adolescents and young adults with ALL in first remission.

 Evidence (pediatric treatment regimen):

 Other studies have confirmed that older adolescent patients and young adults fare better on pediatric rather than adult regimens (see Table 3).[29,31]; [Level of evidence: 2A]

 The reason that adolescents and young adults achieve superior outcomes with pediatric regimens is not known, although possible explanations include the following:

 Adolescents with ALL appear to be at higher risk than younger children for developing therapy-related complications, including osteonecrosis, deep venous thromboses, and pancreatitis.[30,38] Before the use of postinduction intensification for treatment of ALL, osteonecrosis was infrequent.
 The improvement in outcome for children and adolescents aged 10 years and older was accompanied by an increased incidence of osteonecrosis.